 To become Miss America’s Outstanding Teen, a contestant must first compete to represent her state, a process requiring personal commitment, hard work and talent.
 To compete in the Miss America’s Outstanding Teen program, you need commitment, perseverance, talent and ambition.

 To compete you must:

-- Be a young lady between the ages of 13 and 17 (click here to view the Age/Education Eligibility Chart)
+- Be a young lady between the ages of 13 and 17 (see the local/state contestant contract for more details)

 - Be a United States citizen.

 - Meet residency requirements for competing in a certain town or state.

 - Meet character criteria as set forth by the Miss America’s Outstanding Teen Organization.

 - Be in reasonably good health to meet the job requirements.

 - Be able to meet the time commitment and responsibilities as set forth by the local program in which you compete.

 - Must not be eligible to compete in the Miss America Competition.